 Section 16(a) of the Exchange Act requires our executive officers, directors and beneficial owners of more than 10 percent of any registered class of equity securities ("Reporting Persons") to file an initial report of ownership (Form 3) and reports of changes of ownership (Forms 4 and 5) of our securities with the SEC.
 These persons are also required to furnish the Company with copies of all Section 16(a) reports that they file with respect to our securities.
-Based solely upon a review of Section 16(a) reports furnished to us for the year ended December 31, 2012 and written representations from certain Reporting Persons that no other reports were required, we believe that all the Reporting Persons complied with all applicable filing requirements for the year ended December 31, 2012.
+Based solely upon a review of Section 16(a) reports furnished to us for the year ended December 31, 2013 and written representations from certain Reporting Persons, we believe that during the year ended December 31, 2013, such filing requirements were satisfied, with the following exceptions: The Form 3 for Steven Payne, our Chief Accounting Officer, which should have been filed in connection with our initial public offering in 2012, was filed on June 11, 2013.
+Also, on January 30, 2013, our directors and Mr. Payne were granted annual stock options.
+However, the Form 4 relating to the stock option grant for Mr. Payne was filed on June 11, 2013, and the Forms 4 relating to the stock option grant for our directors Kurt C. Wheeler, Robert Liptak, Dan Lemaitre and Ann Rhoads were filed on September 5, 2013.